Saugatuck, Michigan: History

 William C. Butler was the first European-American settler in 1830 of "Kalamazoo village", as it was at first known.
 He bought land and had a village plat laid out in 1833.
 In 1836 the legislature gave Kalamazoo, formerly known as Bronson in honor of Titus Bronson, its current name.
 Thus the community was renamed after the township current name, Newark.
 The first postmaster suggested the name of Saugatuck, a native American name signifying a stream outlet, for the post office, and this name was taken when Saugatuck was incorporated as a village in 1868 by the County Board of Supervisors.
 The village was reincorporated by the legislature in its 1869-1870 session.

 Its charter was amended in 1893.
 In 1895, the village came under the village general law for its government.
 The Saugatuck and Ganges Phone Company was formed for the village in 1893–1894.

-In 1968, a hundred years after incorporation as a village, Saugatuck might have looked into incorporating as a city, but it appears incorporation actually happened in 1984, according to historical information on the Saugatuck city website.
+In 1968, a hundred years after incorporation as a village, Saugatuck might have looked into incorporating as a city and separating from Saugatuck Township, but it appears incorporation actually happened in 1984, according to historical information on the Saugatuck city website.